 Once you empty your wallet of credit cards, be creative about where you stash that plastic.
 “Cut up, freeze or lock away all your cards,” Bellfy says.

-Bellfy says not having credit cards immediately available will save you “a dozen times” from caving in to temptation and spending as you wean yourself from credit card debt.
+Bellfy says not having credit cards immediately available will save you “a dozen times” from caving to temptation and spending as you wean yourself from credit card debt.

 Sealing up your credit card in an envelope is another way to deal with temptation, says Brian Pon, a certified financial planner at Financial Connections Group in Corte Madera, California.